Vinay9015/Web_app_A20561803/README.md

 # Web_app_A20561803
-This apublic repo for Practice Assignment
+This a public repo for Practice Assignment of web app ddvelopment